-Currently he resides in New York City and is the Artistic Director the Exuberant Theatre Company.
-He is also a company member of the family-friendly improv troupe, “Eight is Never Enough,” which performs in Times Square New York City at the Broadway Comedy Club.
-The troupe also tours the Eastern U.S. and greater NYC area, performing over 300 shows a year.
+Currently he resides in New York City and is the Artistic Director of the Exuberant Improv Comedy Team which performs in Times Square New York City at the Broadway Comedy Club every Sunday at 6pm.
+The troupe also tours the greater NYC area, performing approximately 100 shows a year.

-Mr. Mulvihill recently starred in Action Theatre in English’s 2016-17 Italian National Tours of “Here Comes the Train,” “Festivity Planet,” “The Monster,” and “Franky Goes to Hollywood.”
+Abroad, Mr. Mulvihill starred in Action Theatre’s 2016-17 Italian National Tours of “Here Comes the Train,” “Festivity Planet,” “The Monster,” and “Franky Goes to Hollywood.”
 He also directed musical theatre camps for the Torino, Italy-based company.

-His most recent original work is a clown solo in which he stars as “Velo,” a opera-singing clown who misses his train and gets locked in the station overnight.
-The show premiered at the Rooted Moon Theatre Festival in Sardegna in July 2016.
+A trained clown and mime, Sean is the creator of a solo show called “Velo,” about a opera-singing clown who misses his train and gets locked in the station overnight.
+The show premiered at the Rooted Moon Theatre Festival in Sardegna, Italy in July 2016.

 Other original works include his solo sci-fi storytelling show, “I Promise,” in which the actor embodies numerous characters and creates lush and detailed environments using just the voice and body.
 He transports us to an invisible world with Gods and aliens that only the “truly devoted” can see.